anthony-mills/nomadicpi/README.md

 ## About Nomadic Pi

-Rewrite of my original Raspberry Pi based car computer in Python.
-The first iteration while it has proven itself over 100,000km of travel was a mismatch of technologies and hard for other to set up.
+Rewrite of my original [Raspberry Pi based car computer](https://github.com/anthony-mills/raspberrypi-carputer) in Python with a QT based UI.

-The aim with this rewrite will be extensibility so it can be modified to interface with the multitude of bluetooth car accessories.
+The first iteration of the car computer while it has proven itself over 100,000km of travel.
+Caused others issues with the setup and was not the best choice of technologies for interfacing with other hardware.

-The first iteration was flexible but a lot of work to set it up, this rewrite will aim to ease of distribution.
+So the first aim with this rewrite will be extensibility so it can be modified to interface with the multitude of bluetooth car accessories.
+The second goal will aim to ease of distribution and use for others.
 So this time around looking for a simplified .deb or similar installation workflow.

 With th
 ### Licence